 Paints, used oils, car batteries and fluorescent bulbs can be dropped off at the Ft.
 Braden, Miccosukee or Woodville Rural Waste Service Centers.
 Please, no other hazardous waste should be taken to these locations.

 Usable household products that we receive are available to the public for free in our Swap Shop.
 Limit of five items per visit, please.
 On every Thursday, five-gallon pails of recycled latex paint are available while supplies last.

 ITEMS WE CANNOT ACCEPT

-We cannot accept medical or radioactive wastes.
+We cannot accept Styrofoam, medical, or radioactive wastes.
 Sharps (needles and lancets) containers are available at the Leon County Health Department.
 For more information on proper sharps disposal, please click here.
 For unwanted medicines, please follow the Florida Department of Environmental Protection guidelines for proper disposal.